true-myth/true-myth/README.md

 Any place you try to treat either a `Maybe` or a `Result` as just the underlying value rather than the container, the type systems will complain, of course.
 And you'll also get help from smart editors with suggestions about what kinds of values (including functions) you need to interact with any given helper or method, since the type definitions are supplied.

-By leaning on TypeScript or Flow to handle the checking, we also get all these benefits with *no* runtime overhead other than the cost of constructing the actual container objects (which is to say: *very* low!).
+By leaning on TypeScript to handle the checking, we also get all these benefits with *no* runtime overhead other than the cost of constructing the actual container objects (which is to say: *very* low!).

 ## Design philosophy